weinibuliu/IVT_IdentityV-Tool/README.md

   a platform-independent Python API for accessing hardware features of various platforms (Android, iOS, macOS, Linux and Windows).

 - **[pyinstaller](https://github.com/pyinstaller/pyinstaller)**\
   bundles a Python application and all its dependencies into a single package.

 ### 开发者
 感谢所有为 **IVT** 做出贡献的开发者：\
 <a href="https://github.com/weinibuliu/IVT_IdentityV-Tool/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=weinibuliu/IVT_IdentityV-Tool&max=1000" />
 </a>

-### 项目 Logo 绘制
-（待补充）